RyanCharlesNeu/Autonomous-Rover-Research/README.md

 <img src="assets/MotorMounting.jpeg" width="40%" />

-*Mounting holes were drill pressed directly into the aluminum chassis, and the motors were bolted to the chassis.*
+*Mounting holes were drilled with a  drill press directly into the aluminum chassis, and the motors were bolted to the chassis.*

 #### Battery Holder & ESC Mounts

  <img src="assets/ESC&BatteryMount.jpeg" width="39%" />

 *The 3D-printed PETG battery holder and ESC mounts.
-Mounting holes were drill pressed and the parts secured to the bottom plate of chassis.*
+Mounting holes were drill pressed and the parts secured to the bottom plate of the chassis.*

 The battery mount uses M5 bolts (32 TPI, 1.5" length) into the PETG mount.
 The ESC mounts use a sliding fit tolerance to seat the ESCs securely while allowing for removal.